Due to unexpectedly large snowfalls this year, contractors working on Yale construction projects are absorbing the extra weather-related costs.

 Dimeo Construction, a company hired to work on the Yale University Art Gallery, West Campus and the School of Management, factored in a fixed amount of money to deal with winter conditions at each site, but it did not anticipate the size and number of snowfalls this season, said Mike Camp, the lead superintendent in charge of the art gallery renovations.
 He added that his company, not Yale, will “take the hit” financially, though he and two other Dimeo superintendents said construction is still on schedule.

-Camp estimated that he pays $6,000 whenever it snows to buy salt and sand,hire extra labor to shovel sites clear and bring in special equipment such as Bobcat machines for moving drifts.
+Camp estimated that he pays $6,000 whenever it snows to buy salt and sand, hire extra labor to shovel sites clear and bring in special equipment such as Bobcat machines for moving drifts.
+They may also need to order air tools and equipment from quincy compressor distributors.

 “You can build in the winter.
 It just costs more,” Camp said.